nainasethia/CST_CS_T3/README.md

 # CST_CS_T3
-This is my second Git Repository.
-In this you'll see my task 3 of Cyber Security.
+This is my third Git Repository.
+In this, you'll see my task 3 of Cyber Security.

 Password Complexity Checker Build a tool that assesses the strength of a password based on criteria such as length, presence of uppercase and lowercase letters, numbers, and special characters.
 Provide feedback to users on the password's strength.